arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/02-step.md

 2. This dashboard will give you an overview of how many errors and the types of errors that users have encountered during their sessions.

-3. Take a moment and explore this dashboard, you may notice some errors are starting to come in from the Storedog application.
+3. Take a moment and explore this dashboard, you may notice some errors are starting to come in from the Storedog microsite that may be worth looking into a bit more.

 When you're ready to move on, go ahead and click the **Continue** button below, where you'll use the RUM Explorer to identify and begin to investigate the errors that are coming in.